liferay/liferay-docs/develop/tutorials/articles/themes/creating-themes-with-the-liferay-theme-generator.markdown

 $$$

 There you have it!
-Now go make some great designs.
+You're ready to design terrific themes!

 ## Related Topics [](id=related-topics)